flashbots/hindsight/README.md

 ## `scan`

 The `scan` command is the heart of Hindsight.
 It scans events from the MEV-Share Event History API, then fetches the full transactions of those events from the blockchain to use in simulations.
-The system then forks the blockchain at the block in which each transaction landed, and runs a recursive quadratic search to find the optimal amount of WETH to execute a backrun-arbitrage.
-The results are then saved to the database in the `arbs` collection ("collection" is MongoDB's term for a table).
+The system then forks the blockchain at the block in which each transaction landed, and runs an [arbitrarily](./src/sim/core.rs#L28)-[juiced quadratic search](https://research.ijcaonline.org/volume65/number14/pxc3886165.pdf) to find the optimal amount of WETH to execute a backrun-arbitrage.
+The results are then saved to the database.

 To scan the last week's events for arbs: